ctp-eos/ctp-sci/CTP Energy: Not Just a New Science - A New Model of Reality.md

 - **Biofield healing** shows modulation of human physiology through invisible fields[^18]
 - **Backster's Primary Perception** experiments illustrate emotional signaling between humans and plants with no delay or conventional medium[^8]

-CTP Science doesn't dismiss these as outliers—it **systematizes** them into a coherent framework of postquantum bioenergetics.
-It provides the mathematical, theoretical, and philosophical *glue* that connects these seemingly disparate phenomena.
+CTP Energy Science (CTPSci) doesn't dismiss these as outliers—it **systematizes** them into a coherent framework of postquantum bioenergetics.
+It provides the conceptual, relational, mathematical, theoretical, and philosophical *glue* that connects these seemingly disparate phenomena.

 ## Section V: Technological and Scientific Implications